 Coworking space residents are mostly young people having Instagram accounts, so it's worth to consider using this automatic integration that will expand your reach without extra work.

 There is no single explanation to Facebook Live popularity phenomenon.
 The fact is that people love live videos more than traditional ones.
+According to the recent live streaming statistics, on average, 28% of people viewed a Facebook live video each month.
 Maybe they feel more connected, maybe the point is in trust and transparency...

 Whatever reason, it's your chance to hook up your target audience and promote your coworking space in an enjoyable way.